Ramshorn Scholars Program

 - Why was I chosen to participate in the Ramshorn Scholars Program?

-- The Cockrell School of Engineering, in collaboration with the university’s Office of the Executive Vice President and Provost, identified engineering first-year students who established excellent academic and leadership skills in high school and could benefit from services in the Ramshorn Scholars Program such as tutoring, peer mentoring, GE supplemental instruction, and First-Year Interest Groups (FIGs).
-Ramshorn Scholars are strongly motivated to maintain the Ramshorn definition of excellence for students eager to be engineers.
+- The Cockrell School of Engineering, in collaboration with the University’s Office of the Executive Vice President and Provost, identified engineering first-year students who established excellent academic and leadership skills in high school to be identified as a Ramshorn Scholar.
+As a Ramshorn Scholar, students receive services such as tutoring, peer mentoring, GE supplemental instruction, and First-Year Interest Groups (FIGs).
+Ramshorn Scholars are strongly motivated to maintain the Ramshorn definition of excellence as students eager to be engineers.

 - What is required of me as a Ramshorn Scholar?

-- Ramshorn Scholars must complete a first-year Signature Course called UGS 303: Race in the Age of Obama in the fall semester.
-In addition, all Ramshorn Scholar students must participate in a FIG. There are no other additional academic requirements in the first fall semester.
-However, there are other community-building events that Ramshorn Scholars must attend: community events in fall and spring semseters, etiquette dinner workshop and additional workshops such as EXPO 101 and leadership seminars (with priority registration given to Ramshorn Scholar students).
+- Ramshorn Scholars must participate in a FIG and meet weekly with an assigned academic coach.
+There are no other additional academic requirements in the first academic year.
+However, there are other community-building events that Ramshorn Scholars must attend: community events in fall and spring semesters, an etiquette dinner workshop and additional workshops such as EXPO 101 and leadership seminars (with priority registration given to Ramshorn Scholar students).

 - Who are my advisors?

 - The Cockrell School of Engineering is full of resources to help students succeed.
 Every engineering major has academic advisors in their respective departments to seek guidance for course selection, registration procedures and reviewing degree progress.
 Ramshorn Scholar students will have an additional assigned advisor in the Engineering Student Services office located in the ESS building on 24th Street and Speedway.
 Students will meet with their assigned advisor during new student orientation, followed by a meeting with their engineering departments.

 - What is a Ramshorn?